Windows 8.1 Update and

 The update is gradually rolling out to everyone with a PC running Windows 8.1 or Windows RT 8.1 over a period of several weeks.
-If you get automatic updates but you can't see the update yet, wait a few days and check again.
+If you get automatic updates but you don't see the update yet, wait a few days and check again.

 If your PC is running Windows 8 or Windows RT, open the Windows Store on your PC and update to Windows 8.1 or Windows RT 8.1.
 This latest update will be included.
-For more info, see Updating to Windows 8.1 from Windows 8.
+For more info, see Update to Windows 8.1 from Windows 8.

 If you’re connected to the Internet over a metered connection, you might not get the update until you switch to a non-metered connection and then check manually for updates.
-For more information, see Metered Internet connections: FAQ.
+For more info, see Metered Internet connections: FAQ.

 If you’re running Windows 8.1 or Windows RT 8.1 and you don’t have the update yet, you can manually check for and install the update by following these steps:

 Make sure your PC is plugged in and connected to the Internet using a non-metered connection.
-Don’t disconnect, unplug or turn off your PC while the update is being installed.
+Don’t disconnect, unplug, or turn off your PC while the update is being installed.